sketch-afk/payroll-saas-postgree/Readme.md

 - `getPool()` — creates and caches an Oracle connection pool
 - `query()` — executes SQL with bindings
-- `queryOne()` — returns a single row or `null`

 ## Notes

-- Ensure Oracle DB is reachable from the running app
+- Ensure PostgreSQL is reachable from the running app
 - The app expects numeric company IDs attached to the authenticated session
 - Use the provided SQL schema to create the database objects before using the frontend